confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 Confluent Cloud Schema Registry is used to manage schemas and it defines a scope in which schemas can evolve.
 It stores a versioned history of all schemas, provides multiple compatibility settings, and allows schemas to evolve according to these compatibility settings.
 It is also fully-managed.

-We will be exploring Confluent Cloud Schema Registry in more detail towards the end of the workshop.
-First, we will need to enable Schema Registry within our environment.
+You will be exploring Confluent Cloud Schema Registry in more detail towards the end of the workshop.
+First, you will need to enable Schema Registry within our environment.

 1. Return to your environment by clicking on the Confluent icon at the top left corner and then clicking your environment tile.
   <div align="center">